Exhausted running through the daily motions and routines?

 – Norsk Folkemuseum (open air museum with over 150 Norwegian buildings),

-– Oslo City Hall (“the ugliest” building in the world, famous for Noble Peace Prize)
+– Oslo City Hall (“the ugliest” building in the world, famous for Noble Peace Prize; beautiful murals inside)

-– Norwegian National Opera And Ballet (futuristic construction facing fjords, which allow you to walk from the ground to the roof on its slant outer suwrface),
+– Norwegian National Opera And Ballet (futuristic construction facing fjords, which allow you to walk all over it upon its slant outer surface),

 – Gata (main Oslo’s street Karl Johans Gate),